bjvanderweij/dflock/README.md

 ## Why is it called dflock?

-The name dflock derives from *delta flock*, because the tool allows you to herd a flock of deltas.
+Dflock stands for *delta flock*.
+It is named as such because using the tool feels like herding a flock of deltas.

 ## Glossary

 ### Local

-The branch used for development.
-This could be a personal branch called `<your-name>-WIP` (which is safe to force-push to the remote) or it could be your local copy of `main` (which should obviously not be pushed to the remote).
+The local branch is where all development happens.
+It could be a local copy of the *upstream*, but it can also be a different branch.
+Using a local branch with a name than the upstream has the advantage that you can safely (force) push it to the remote.

 ### Upstream

-The remote branch into which commits on your local branch aspire to eventually be integrated.
-Often the main branch of the repository.
+The upstream is a remote branch into which you want to integrate commits on your local branch via *change requests*.
+The upstream is usually the main branch of the repository.

 ### Local commits

-Commits you are working on that are only on your local branch and not in the upstream.
-More precisely: commits reachable from the local branch, but not from upstream branch.
+Commits on your *local branch* that do not exist in the *upstream branch*.

 ### Integration plan

-A text-based representation of a tree-like structure that instructs dflock which deltas to construct and how they depend on each other.
+A plain-text plan that instructs dflock which *deltas* to create, which commits they should contain, and how they depend on each other.
 See [this section](#the-integration-plan) for more information about integration plans.

 ### Delta

-A set of changes represented by one or more commits.
+A set of changes that will be packaged in one *change requests*.
+A delta consists of one or more commits.

 ### Change request

-A request to integrate a set of commits (a delta) into the upstream.
-Gitlab and Github call this merge requests and pull requests respectively.
+A request to integrate a *delta* into the *upstream*.
+Gitlab calls this a **merge request** and Github calls this a **pull request**.

 ### Ephemeral branch

-A branch containing a delta created by dflock for a change request.
-It's called ephemeral because it only serves to create a change request and dflock may delete the branch when it's no longer needed.
+A branch created by dflock to support a *change request*.
+Depending on whether the change request is stacked, it contains one or mre *deltas*.
+It's called ephemeral because it only serves to create a change request and dflock may overwrite the branch or delete it when it's no longer needed.